Build innovative products of YOUR ideas in 10 days!

 How you will benefit

-- Up to 6 ECTS
+- Receive up to 6 ECTS depending on your studies:

 - Computer Science: Überfachliche Grundlagen

 - Mechanical Engineering: Hochschulpraktikum